 If you are planning to travel, here are some helpful tips to ensure a hassle free trip when it comes to your debit card:

 Help avoid snags when using your card while traveling out of state or out of the country by notifying us of your travel destination(s).
 To minimize the risk of fraud, the Bank of Cave City blocks the use of your debit card outside of the United States.

-The following states do not allow signature based transactions and require a PIN to use your card: California, Texas, Virginia, Georgia, Illinois, Alabama, New Jersey, New York, and Florida.
+The following states do not allow signature based transactions and require a PIN to use your card: California, Texas, Virginia, Georgia, Illinois, Alabama, New Jersey, New York, Michigan and Florida.

 Know your daily withdrawal and purchase limits before you leave.
 It is possible to have it temporarily increased for your trip.

 Protect your PIN.
 This may seem like old news, but people are still shocked when they realize somebody looked over their shoulder and scooped their PIN number (and then scooped their debit card a few minutes later).
 Don’t hesitate to cover your PIN number as you enter it, either at the ATM or cashier and don’t write your PIN down and keep it in your wallet with your card!